Health and safety laws

 This is a European Commission initiative to promote a single market in the rail sector.
 The legislation aims to remove technical barriers to the supply of equipment and the running of trains between member states.

 On 6 April 2010 the Train Driving Licences and Certificates Regulations 2010 came into force.
-This brings the requirement to hold a licence and certificate to drive a train into force between now and 2018.
+This brings the requirement to hold a licence and certificate to drive a train into force.

 On 6 April 2010 the Rail Vehicle Accessibility (Non-Interoperable Rail System) Regulations 2010 came into force giving ORR new responsibilities for monitoring and enforcing compliance with regulations designed to improve accessibility for rail passengers.